virouncode/fm4all/memory-bank/activeContext.md

 ## Current Work Focus

-The current development focus is on enhancing the pricing and quotation system, with particular emphasis on:
+The current development focus is on enhancing the testing infrastructure and the pricing and quotation system, with particular emphasis on:

 1. **Cache Invalidation System**